tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 4. Review with legal, support, and other stakeholders
 5. Review with beta partners

-Previously, I didn't go into detail about more granular processes or the tactical how-to detailing ways to approach the groups, what feedback tools to use, how to prompt action, and so on.
+Previously, I didn't go into detail about more granular processes or the tactical how-to detailing ways to approach these groups, what feedback tools to use, how to prompt action, and so on.
 In this topic, I'll dive into these details in a practical, tried-and-true way.
 Remember that these are tips from a practitioner, based on actual experiences working as a technical writer in the real world doing doc reviews.
 This approach has worked for me, but also note that each company has a different culture and rhythm, so decide what might work for you in your situation.

 ## Meeting 1: Outline review